rackerlabs/scantron/README.md

 curl -k -X GET -H 'Authorization: Token <VALID API TOKEN>' https://127.0.0.1:4430/api/scheduled_scans
 ```

-You can also log into the webapp using the agent name and password and browse to `/api/?format=json` to view any scan
+You can also log into the webapp using the engine name and password and browse to `/api/?format=json` to view any scan
 jobs.
-The username and agent name are the same from the webapp's point of view.
+The username and engine name are the same from the webapp's point of view.

-## Master
+## Console

-### Master `target_files` Folder
+### Console `target_files` Folder

-* Place files with target IPs/hosts (fed to nmap `-iL` switch) in `master/target_files/`
+* Place files with target IPs/hosts (fed to nmap `-iL` switch) in `console/target_files/`
-* `target_files` is an NFS share on Master that the agent reads from through an SSH tunnel.
+* `target_files` is an NFS share on the console that the engine reads from through an SSH tunnel.

-### Master `scan_results` folder
+### Console `scan_results` folder

-* nmap scan results from agents go here.
+* nmap scan results from engines go here.
-* `master/scan_results/` is an NFS share on Master that the agent writes to through an SSH tunnel.
+* `console/scan_results/` is an NFS share on the console that the engine writes to through an SSH tunnel.

-### Master Troubleshooting
+### Console Troubleshooting

 1).
 Ensure SSH tunnels setup in `/etc/rc.local` are up.